BUA-VIVO/eudat-b2find-skos/README.md

 # eudat-b2find-skos
-SKOS vocabulary for Academic disciplines in English
+SKOS / RDFS vocabulary for Academic disciplines in English